 What can you do to raise your credit score?

 The first thing to know is it takes time to improve your credit score.
 While you can ruin your credit score very quickly, it can take several years of good behavior to increase it.
 This is especially true if you have had a credit mishap like a missed payment.
 Below are six suggestions to help you improve (or maintain) your credit score.

 - Review your credit report annually.
 At least once per year, check your credit report for accuracy, and that nothing is on it that shouldn’t be.
 Reviewing your credit report can also help you protect yourself from identify theft, which could ruin your good credit.
 If you have any questions about your credit report, or wish to dispute an error, immediately contact the credit reporting agency that issued the report.
 Tip: You can get one free credit report per year from each of the three major credit reporting agencies simply by visiting www.AnnualCreditReport.com and requesting your free credit report.
+In light of the COVID-19 pandemic, www.AnnualCreditReport.com is currently offering free weekly online reports through April 2021.
 Unfortunately, you won’t find your credit score on your credit report.
 Some credit card providers have partnerships with one of the three large credit bureaus to provide free credit scores to their customers.
 Check to see if your credit card provider has such an arrangement.

 - Pay your bills on time.
 This may seem like a no-brainer, but it’s important to make your payments on time, as any late or missed payments are likely reported to the credit bureaus.
 If you’ve missed a payment, get your account current and stay current.
 The longer you go without missing a payment, the more your credit score should increase.